Rotator Cuff Repair [en Español]

 Discomfort after surgery may decrease with taking pain medicines prescribed by your doctor.

-The arm will be protected in a sling for a defined period of time, especially when at risk of additional injury.
+Your arm will be protected in a sling for a defined period of time.

 Physical therapy after surgery is crucial to a successful recovery.
 A rehabilitation program may include the following: